organisciak/dissertation/document/5_design_objective.md

 This chapter investigates how the design of crowdsourcing tasks for collecting useful metadata for information retrieval metadata affects the quality of the content.

 In a controlled set up, crowdsourcing in information retrieval usually follows a typical design: a task, description, and a set of one or more documents that are reacted to.
-This type of design is common for creating custom evaluation datasets through relevance judgments [@alonso_crowdsourcing_2008], but has been used for encoding and verifying indexing information [e.g. @chen_improving_2013].
+This type of design is common for creating custom evaluation datasets through relevance judgments [@alonso_crowdsourcing_2008], but has been used for encoding and verifying indexing information [e.g., @chen_improving_2013].

 Evidence suggests that the design of a data collection interface affects the quality and distribution of user contributions [@alonso_crowdsourcing_2008; @howe_crowdsourcing_2008; @mason_financial_2010; @mitra_comparing_2015].
 The manner to improve on a basic task/description/items interface design is not immediately clear, though: some success has been attained by slowing workers down, while other times it has been beneficial to encourage cheaper, more impulsive contributions in larger numbers.